-The dishwasher installed in the test house was an ENERGY STAR-rated Whirlpool GU1200XTLT3.
-Features of this model include five different wash levels, a soil sensor that adjusts wash time based on the dirtiness of the dishes, and a heated drying option.
+The dishwasher installed in the Discovery House included five different wash levels, a soil sensor that adjusts wash time based on the dirtiness of the dishes, and a heated drying option.
 The dishwasher was operated using a test load consisting of eight place settings of typical ceramic dishes and stainless steel silverware.
 Most cycles were run with clean dishes.
 For cycles with dirty dishes, a controlled amount of spaghetti sauce was brushed on the dishes, which were then cooked in the microwave for about 20 seconds to simulate the effects of a typical meal.